 Doctorate in Business and Socioeconomic Sciences

 PhD in Business and Socioeconomic Sciences candidates generally need a minimum of four years to complete the program.
 All students complete standard foundation courses in theory, methodology, and research design.
 Specialized research seminars are customized and based on the interests of the PhD cohort.
 Preliminary (comprehensive) exams are taken during the 4th semester (end of second year), and candidates graduate following a successful dissertation defense.
-PhD candidates are expected to reside in Vienna and be full-time, highly-motivated participants.
+Typically, PhD students reside in Viena; however, we also provide the option to study remotely with one attendance week at the end of each semester.
 PhD candidates must complete the following program components during the course of their doctoral program (curriculum): 1) Required Courses; 2) Examinations; 3) Dissertation.

 PhD candidates have to complete a number of courses in various modules such as:

 - Theory Building and Methodology: Courses introducing principles of the philosophy of science, paradigms, theory building and testing, and the development of research designs.

 - Research Methods: Courses focusing on the practical aspects of quantitative and qualitative techniques suitable for business and social science research problems.
 Topics include data mining, forecasting, game theory, probability, qualitative methods, etc.

 - Research Seminars: Customized courses are offered based on the program's themes, with emphasis on state-of-the-art problems and approaches.
 Combinations of research seminars offered in more than one area of specialization are encouraged.